 For quantity-based components, you can record when your customer changes the quantity of units purchased.
 The assumption is that those units purchased stay in use by your customer forever, until a future change.
 The exception is for one-time quantity-based components, which will reset to 0 after being allocated.

 A common use-case for recurring quantity-based components is software license fees, where you want to collect $100/month for each employee of your customer who accesses your service.
-So you might set the quantity to 3 and Chargify will bill your customer $300 every billing period until you change the quantity.
+So you might set the quantity to 3 and Advanced Billing will bill your customer $300 every billing period until you change the quantity.

 By comparison, a one-time quantity-based component is useful for one-time charges, such as a professional service completed.